ojkelly/paranoidmode.com/pgp/generate/passphrase.md

 You can also get this list from the [Diceware hompage](http://world.std.com/~reinhold/diceware.html).<br>
 Or get a version [signed by the creator](http://world.std.com/~reinhold/diceware.wordlist.asc).<br>

-So you now have 37 printed pages which is where you will source a passphrase from.
+You now have 37 printed pages which is where you will source a passphrase from.
 If you decide not to print out the list, **do not search through the page to find your words**.
 Scroll through the page and scan with your eyes.

 Take your dice and roll 5 (or 1 dice 5 times) for every word you are going to generate.